musamatini/T480-hackintosh/.github/README.md

 > Notes
 >
-> I have an EFI for BigSur and the other is compatible with Monterey and Ventura, use correctly the one for your macOS version.
+> There is an EFI specifically for BigSur, use It if you don't plan to use Ventura or Monterey.

 1. After downloading macOS with those commands, create the folder `com.apple.recovery.boot` in the pendrive.
 2. Copy `OpenCorePkg-master\Utilities\macrecovery\BaseSystem.dmg` and `Basesystem.chunklist` into `com.apple.recovery.boot` folder.